heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 ## Introudction

-In this how-to guide, you will follow instructions for creating and cloning a GitHub repository and creating and pushing new files from your local computer to your GitHub.com account.
+In this how-to guide, you will follow instructions for creating and cloning a GitHub repository and creating and pushing new files from your local computer to your GitHub.com repository.

 1. Go to your GitHub.com account and create a repository with a README.md file.
 2. Copy your repository's HTTPS address.